Your browser does not support the podcast player element.

 David Smith: Very good, Mike.
 It’s been great talking to you, and I really enjoy writing to your audience.
 We have a lot of people get on there and put a comment and I try to answer every one of them.
 The idea of principled exchange of information and point-counterpoint, and I think we have a real good demographic in the people that do business with Money Metals.

 Mike Gleason: We certainly appreciate all the work you’re doing.
 It’s great stuff.
 If people haven’t checked it out, definitely urge you to take a look at David Smith’s articles.
 He writes them regularly for us, and you won’t be disappointed.

 Well that will do it for this week.
 Thanks for again to David Smith, Senior Analyst at The Morgan Report and regular columnist for MoneyMetals.com and co-author, along with David Morgan, of the book Second Chance: How to Make and Keep Big Money During the Coming Gold and Silver Shockwave, a book which is available at MoneyMetals.com and Amazon and other places where books are sold.
 Be sure to pick up a copy today.

 Mike Gleason is a Director with Money Metals Exchange, a national precious metals dealer with over 50,000 customers.
 Gleason is a hard money advocate and a strong proponent of personal liberty, limited government and the Austrian School of Economics.
 A graduate of the University of Florida, Gleason has extensive experience in management, sales and logistics as well as precious metals investing.
 He also puts his longtime broadcasting background to good use, hosting a weekly precious metals podcast since 2011, a program listened to by tens of thousands each week.

-The post David Morgan Exclusive: Gold and Silver at Breakout Point from 6-Year Downtrend appeared first on Gold Silver Worlds.
+The post David Smith: It’s Better to Buy Gold & Silver When It DOESN’T Feel Good appeared first on Gold Silver Worlds.